 Kediri airport is the first privately developed airport in Indonesia.
-Situated 150 kilometres from Surabaya, the airfield and associated buildings cover an area of 330 hectares.
+Situated 150 kilometres south-west of Surabaya, the airfield and associated buildings cover a vast area of 330 hectares.

-Design and construction of the earthwork for the platform were complex.
-The project consists of a cut and fill excavation up to 35 metres high on the slope of Mount Willis, which necessitated the use of various ground improvement techniques.
+Design and construction of the earthwork for the platform are considered complex.
+It consists of intricate cut and fill work up to 30 meters high on the slope of Mount Willis, which requires the use of various ground improvement techniques.

 Some ground improvement works at certain areas are required to overcome the settlement.
 Settlement analysis is evaluated using finite element analysis performed using Plaxis 2D software.
 The work of Stone Column (SC) and Down-hole Dynamic Compaction (DDC) with a total of approximately 41,412 piles have been completed.

 Most of the platform above the runway has high fill embankment and requires a Ground Improvement to mitigate consolidation settlement.